Emory Simmons Research Award

 The Emory Simmons Research Award is open to members of the Mycological Society of America for the study of classification of dematiaceous anamorphs of ascomycetes.
 This award honors Dr. Emory Summons (see biography below).

 Application deadline: February 15th before midnight Pacific Time.
 Award will be given annually beginning in 2015 until no later than 2024.

 Award Amount: approximately $10,000.

-To apply: Send one copy of your complete application, including items 1-3 listed above, in electronic format as a single PDF file to: email@example.com.
+To apply: Complete the application form, being sure to include all required items listed above, in electronic format as a single PDF file to: email@example.com.
 The application file should be organized in the same order as described in “Documents Required” and should not exceed more than 8 MB.
 The file name should contain: the last name of the applicant -“award name” Application (e.g. Smith-Simmons Application).
 The application will be considered to have arrived once all electronic files have been received by the deadline.
 All documents must be in English to be considered with the exception of the collecting permit.

 Indirect cost is not allowed on MSA awards.

 - All awardees must provide a short biography (100-200 words) and a picture (if possible) within two weeks of notification.
 Please submit your bio and picture here.
 The biographies will be published in Inoculum.